rmasiakiewicz/google_books/README.md

 ## UNIT TESTS
 I just wrote some basic unit test.
-To perform tests first Update SQLALCHEMY_DATABASE_URI in config.py for TestConfig class with another postgress url adn then execute run_tests.py file
+To perform tests first Update SQLALCHEMY_DATABASE_URI in config.py for TestConfig class with another postgress url and then execute run_tests.sh script from scripts directory